MACONDO

 How much does it cost?

 We aim to keep workshop costs as low as possible to maximize participation.
-Workshop costs will be posted at the same time as the applications open.

-• Participants are responsible for covering the cost of their own transportation, dinners, and incidentals.
+- Participants are responsible for covering the cost of their own transportation, dinners and incidentals.

 Are there scholarships or financial assistance available?